 Each year, investigations into expenses and annuitant mortality are carried out.
-GAO take-up rate investigations are currently also being carried out annually following the introduction of pensions freedom legislation in April 2015.
-On a two-year rolling basis, investigations are conducted on longevity improvement factors and underlying experience, assured lives mortality, surrender, paid-up and retirement experience.
+On a two-year rolling basis, investigations are conducted on GAO take-up rates, longevity improvement factors and underlying experience, assured lives mortality, surrender, paid-up and retirement experience.
 The investigations are used to set the assumptions used in valuation and these are approved by the Board.
 Economic assumptions are based on observed market rates at the valuation date.